Tavistock and Portman NHS Foundation Trust: Children and young people

 New developments in child and adolescent mental health were particularly fruitful in the immediate post-war period.
 In 1948 the creation of the children's department supported the development of training in child and adolescent psychotherapy.
 Dr John Bowlby supported this new training and naturalistic infant observation.
 He also developed Attachment Theory.
 Husband and wife clinicians James Robertson and Joyce Robertson showed in their film work the impact of separation in temporary substitute care on young children for example, when their parent was admitted to hospital.
+The Australian Hazel Harrison was teacher-in-charge from 1954 to 1956 where she worked with Bowlby.
+They looked in detail at English pre-school education.

 The Tavistock Clinic opened its Adolescent Department in 1959, recognising the distinctive developmental needs and difficulties of younger and older adolescents.
 In 1967 it absorbed the London Child Guidance Clinic, founded in 1929.

 In 1989 the Tavistock established the Gender Identity Development Service (GIDS), a highly specialised clinic for young people presenting with difficulties with their gender identity.

-In July 2022, following a critical independent review from Dr Hilary Cass, it was announced that this service would be discontinued and replaced with regional clinics providing a more "holistic" approach.
+In July 2022, following a critical independent review from Hilary Cass, it was announced that this service would be discontinued and replaced with regional clinics providing a more "holistic" approach.